aguedaprojectugr/Protocolos_AGUEDA/README.md

 Carlos Prieto Lara: Researcher in charge of the exercise program (carlosprieto92@gmail.com)

-Javier Fernández Ortega: Researcher in charge of the control group exercise program
+Javier Fernández Ortega: Researcher in charge of the control group exercise program (jfdezortega@correo.ugr.es)